 Talent shines light through a filter to the solution.
 Important Step

 Transfer the samples to the autosampler vials and place them in the sample tray [1].
-Program a method file to automate sequential SEC (pronounce as Seck) runs for each sample, with the autosampler loading 77 microliters of the sample to the column, and the purifier eluting 24 milliliters of SEC buffer at a flow rate of 0.5 milliliters per minute per run [2].
+Program a method file to automate sequential SEC (pronounce as Seck) runs for each sample, with the autosampler loading 77 microliters of the sample to the column, and the purifier eluting 24 milliliters of SEC buffer per run [2-LM].

 Talent transfers samples into vials, and places them in the tray.

-SCREEN: Talent programs runs for each sample.
+Lab Media: Talent programs runs for each sample.
 TEXT: SEC: size exclusion chromatography Video editor: Show text when VO says the word.
+(JoVE_LM_60747_Step4.3.2.SECmethod.avi)

 Record the absorbance at 280 nanometers and 380 nanometers [1].
 Collect the peak fractions of rhodopsin and rhodopsin–mini-Go complex at the retention volume around 12.9 milliliters [2].

-SCREEN: Talent shows the absorbance.
+Lab Media: Talent shows the absorbance and zooms in at the peak region.
+(JoVE_LM_60747_Step4.4.1.SECrhodopsin.avi)

 Talent places 96-well trays to collect fractions.